Diocese of Buffalo: 1900 to 1930

 In 1902, Quigley embarked on a public campaign against what he termed "socialism" in labor unions in Buffalo.
 He claimed that Catholic workers felt that some union regulations were unjust and oppressive.
 Quigley wrote a pastoral letter in German to be read in ethnic German parishes that called on union members to assert their rights regarding union governance.
 He also spoke at mass meetings.
 While claiming to support the union movement, Quigley denounced socialism and gave his interpretation of why the Catholic Church opposed it.
 As a result of his anti-socialism campaign in Buffalo, Quigley gained a national reputation.
 In 1905, Quigley became archbishop of the Archdiocese of Chicago.

 The fourth bishop of Buffalo was Charles H. Colton of New York, selected in 1903 by Pope Leo XIII.
 During his tenure, the diocese had 72 churches, 18 combination school-churches, 30 schools, 12 academies, 13 hospitals and charitable institutions, six convents, and 28 rectories.
 In 1904, the Sisters of Mercy opened Mercy Hospital to serve residents of the south side of Buffalo.

 After Colton died in 1915, Pope Benedict XV named Bishop Dennis Dougherty from the Diocese of Jaro in the Philippines as Colton's successor in Buffalo.
 At the time of Dougherty's arrival, the diocese was burdened with a $1.6 million debt from the construction of the new cathedral.
 He dramatically reduced the debt by taxing the diocese's parishes according to their means.
 During his tenure, he also established 15 new parishes and supported the World War I effort through liberty bond campaigns and Red Cross drives.
 In 1918, Dougherty became archbishop of Philadelphia.

-Benedict XV in 1919 appointed Reverend William Turner as the next bishop of Buffalo.
+Benedict XV in 1919 appointed William Turner as the next bishop of Buffalo.
 1922, Turner helped lay the cornerstone of the Basilica of Our Lady of Victory in Lackawanna.
 Turner was a supporter of the Society of Saint Vincent de Paul, and in 1924 began a Catholic Charities chapter in Buffalo.
 He established more than 30 new parishes during his administration, including Our Lady of Czestochowa Parish in North Tonawanda.